LE0xUL/UxMigOs/README.md

 ## Install System packages

-MIGOS uses multistrap to collect packages. multistrap requires apt and as such is only supported on Debian based systems.
+UXMIGOS uses multistrap to collect packages. multistrap requires apt and as such is only supported on Debian based systems.
 It may be possible to use it on other distributions, but this has not been tested.

-In addition you need the following packages to build MIGOS:
+In addition you need the following packages to build UXMIGOS:

 For Ubuntu 18.04: